Gerald Summers: Bent Plywood Armchair

 Summers' organically shaped armchair, comfortable even without cushions, involved low material and labour inputs.
 It was constructed from a single sheet of plywood.
 With its smooth surface and lack of metal connectors, it is hygienic and deteriorates only gradually.
 Its unusual shape probably stems from Alvar Aalto's furniture, especially the spectacular “Paimio” chair, which was shown in London in 1933.
 In his own company, Makers of Simple Furniture, Ltd., founded in 1929, Summers produced only 120 units of the chair.
 Despite the constructive advantages, the production costs of the chair and thus the sales price were higher than the popular Scandinavian designs.
 It was certainly also a disadvantage that the back legs could not withstand great stress and snapped easily.

 Two Tier Table

-This item was an occasional table designed in 1934 by Gerald Summers and made by 'Makers of Simple Furniture', a small British company producing furniture mainly to order.
+This item was an occasional table designed in 1934 by Gerald Summers and constructed by 'Makers of Simple Furniture'.
+This was a small British company which produced furniture mainly to order.
 The item was a simple drum style table made of birch plywood.
 It is considered a rare and very collectible piece of British modernism, with birch plywood drum and top.